-- 11.1 Each Councillor is entitled to one (1) vote.
-(Section 370(1) of the Act) - 11.2 The Chairperson of a meeting of Council has, in the event of an equality of votes, a second or casting vote.
-(Section 370(2) of the Act) - 11.3 Where the Chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost.
+12.1.
+Each Councillor is entitled to one (1) vote.

+12.2.
+The Chairperson of a meeting of Council has, in the event of an equality of votes, a second or casting vote.

+12.3.
+Where the Chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost.